 It is acknowledged that it is likely to be difficult to map and measure the area of Najas flexilis habitat in a lake.
 Both the lake area and the area of available habitat for the species within that lake should be considered.
-As noted above, Najas flexilis has been recorded on the northern and western sides of Shannagh Lough, but the full extent of its habitat has not been mapped.

-The target for the attribute habitat extent is: Maintain the habitat for Najas flexilis, subject to natural processes.
+The target for the attribute habitat extent is: Restore the habitat for Najas flexilis, subject to natural processes.